 Instructions

-- Cut the cucumbers, onion and tomatoes into very small pieces.
+- Chop the cucumbers, onion and tomatoes into very small pieces.

-- Mix them in a bowl and drizzle lemon juice.
+- Mix them in a bowl and add the lemon juice or verjuice.

 - Chill in the fridge for 30 minutes to 1 hour and then serve.